Hutchinson vs Kansas City Water Quality

 Hardness comparison

 Hutchinson has dramatically harder water at 380 PPM versus Kansas City at 160 PPM, a difference of 220 PPM.
 At 380 PPM, Hutchinson residents should budget for a water softener ($600-$1,500 installed).
-Without one, expect scale buildup on fixtures, reduced water heater efficiency, and $800-$1,200/year in hidden costs.
+Without one, expect scale buildup on fixtures, reduced water heater efficiency, extra soap and detergent use, and shorter appliance lifespans.
 Kansas City also has hard water but to a lesser degree.

 Both cities have hard water, but Hutchinson's higher hardness means more aggressive scale buildup and higher household impact.